osave1008/PME/README.md

-# Demo Flask
+# PME Flask
-This project uses Python 3.6.
+This project uses Python 3

 ## Dependencies
 To install the required dependencies, please follow these steps: